Book Reimbursement Incentive Degree Guidance and Educational Support

 The BRICKS (Business Rich Interaction, Career Knowledge Support) and BRIDGES (Book Reimbursement Incentive, Degree Guidance Endurance and Support) programs are in-house activities supported by members of the OC Black Chamber and other organizations working to increase the number of college-eligible and college-ready African American students.

 Business Rich Interaction Career Knowledge Support

-BRICKS is aimed at supporting young entrepreneurs by aiding them in composing business plans, developing business marketing strategies and providing assistance from SBA, SCORE or other groups to increase viability of proposed business activities/ventures.
-A maximum of two such opportunities are identified each year and BCEF contacts/members deployed to aid the young entrepreneurs.
+BRICKS is aimed at supporting young entrepreneurs by aiding them in composing business plans, developing business marketing strategies, and providing assistance from SBA, SCORE, or other groups to increase the viability of proposed business activities/ventures.
+A maximum of two such opportunities are identified each year and BCEF contacts/members are deployed to aid the young entrepreneurs.

 Reasons to Join:

 Access, Service, Career Guidance, Employment, Volunteer, Internships, and Scholarship Opportunities

 The online version of these programs will provide immediate access to student members of the Chamber.
 The original goals of providing mentoring and support to Orange County students have not changed; it has grown.
 These programs are designed to provide networking contacts from among business, civic, political, and educational leaders in the Black Chamber membership.

 Student members will gain direct access to these members as prospective mentors and valuable sources of guidance for post-educational opportunities.
 The annual selection of scholarship winners will be made from among those student members who have been of service to the Black Chamber, Education Fund, and other community or school-based organizations.